Expanding a tech company to a new country

 Currency hedging technology with unrivalled speed and flexibility

-Bound (Bound Rates Limited) is a limited company registered in England & Wales under number 13036275 with registered offices at 16 Great Chapel Street, London W1F 8FL
+Bound Rates Limited is a company registered in England and Wales (Company No. 13036275) with its registered office at 16 Great Chapel Street, London W1F 8FL.

-Bound Rates Limited (FRN 966723) is authorised and regulated by the Financial Conduct Authority to act as an Investment Firm.
+Bound Rates Limited (FRN 966723) is authorised and regulated by the Financial Conduct Authority as an investment firm.
+Bound is also authorised by the Financial Conduct Authority as an Electronic Money Institution (FRN: 1036025).